Using YouTube for Personal Brand Building? Here Is the Right Way To Do It.

 YouTube allows users to add a small video to the home page of their channel.
 This video functions as a preview or an introduction to you and the content on your channel.
 Use this space wisely and make the best intro possible.

-Shoot some powerful content that reflects your brand’s message and edit it using a video intro maker.
+Shoot some powerful content that reflects your brand’s message and edit it using a this one.
 Ensure you are honest and concise with this video.
 Do not compromise your voice in an endeavor to be creative.

 4. Channel Tags.